Skip to content

 Using super with Overridden Methods

-• Access parent's version using super
+• Access parent class's version using super

 • Useful when extending behavior